GiamPy5/TFA_SAMP/README.md

-TFASAMP
+TFA_SAMP
 =======

-Two-Faction authentication method for SA-MP (thanks to Authy for the APIs).
+Two-Factor authentication method for SA-MP (thanks to Authy for the APIs).

 Requirements
 ======